Economy of Alberta: Current overview

-Alberta's deficit
+Deficit

 Alberta's net debt was $27.5 billion by March 2019, which represents the end of the 2018-19 fiscal year (FY).
 By November 2018, Alberta's government expenditures were $55 billion while the revenue was about $48 billion, according to a report by the University of Calgary's School of Public Policy (SPP) economist, Trevor Tombe.
 Capital investment amounted to $4.3 billion.
 The provincial government employs more than "210,000 full-time equivalent workers across hundreds of departments, boards and other entities."
 Tombe, cited a $8.3 billion deficit in his November report, prior to the release in February 2019 of the corrected deficit figures, which was "$1.9 billion less in 2018-19 than originally expected", —$6.9-billion deficit instead of the original $8.8-billion".

 Alberta's current deficit is "unusual for the province", says Tombe in 2018.
 During the financial crisis, Alberta's "net asset position equivalent to 15 per cent of GDP"−it "owned more financial assets than it owed in debt."

 In 2009 Alberta had $31.7 billion in financial assets.